Korn Shell (ksh) Variables

 Ksh also has special variables that have predefined meanings.
 For example:

-: The exit status of the last command.
-A value of 0 usually indicates success, and non-zero values indicate an error.$$
+$0: The name of the script or shell.$1,$2, etc.: Represent the positional parameters.$#: The number of positional parameters.$?: The exit status of the last command.
+A value of 0 usually indicates success, and non-zero values indicate an error.$$: The process ID of the shell.$!: The process ID of the last background command.

 Input/Output/Errors:

-: All positional parameters as a single word (not recommended, use"$@"
+$*: All positional parameters as a single word (not recommended, use"$@"instead).$@: All positional parameters as separate words (preferred over$*).$#: The number of positional parameters.

 Read-Only Variables: